MeerKatDev/BlockchainND-RealEstateMarket/README.md

 zokrates setup

-zokrates compute-witness -a <a> <b> # we can input infinite arguments, in our case there are two, numeric.
+# we can input infinite arguments, in our case we need two numbers.
+zokrates compute-witness -a <a> <b>

 zokrates generate-proof